In This Article

 Clean as you cook.
 There are two types of cooks in this world: those who clean as they cook and those who don’t.
 Learn to be the former by starting with your prep work and cleaning that before you start cooking.
 Once your meal is ready, quickly rinse utensils before sitting down to eat.
 It will make it much easier to clean up after you're finished eating.

 Fill and start the dishwasher at night.
-Don’t leave it until the morning, no matter how tempting it is to go lay down in front of Game of Thrones.
-Do it during commercials if you must, but get it done.
+Don’t leave it until the morning, no matter how tempting it is to go lay down and binge something on Netflix.
+Do it between episodes if you must, but get it done.

 Wipe countertops and cooking surfaces.
 Wipe down your counters and stove each night before you go to bed.
 Get into the habit of wiping the microwave after each use.
 You’ll love waking up to a spotless kitchen.